StewAlexander-com/NetVendor/README.md

 )
 ```

 **API Reference**: See `shadowvendor/api.py` for complete function signature and return value documentation.
+For code examples and integration patterns, see [TUTORIAL.md](TUTORIAL.md#for-contributors).

 ---